VektrexElectronicSystems/SpikeSafePythonSamples/run_spikesafe_operating_modes/run_pulsed_sweep/README.md

 ## **Run Pulsed Sweep Mode**

 ### Overview
-Operates SpikeSafe as pulsed current source outputting a current pulses from a specified Start Current to a specified Stop Current.
+Operates SpikeSafe as a pulsed current source outputting a pulsed current sweep from a specified Start Current to a specified Stop Current.
 Intermediate current step amplitudes are calculated using the user-specified Step Count:

 ![](step_size_calculation.png)

 For more advanced cases, a Pulse Count may be specified which sets the amount of pulses that are outputted per current step.
 See [Running LIV Sweeps](../../application_specific_examples/running_liv_sweeps) for examples that implement the Pulse Count setting.

 With default settings, a pulsed sweep is started when the "Output Trigger" SCPI command is received.
 A channel that is operating in Pulsed Sweep mode can output as many sweeps as specified while enabled.
-A new pulse sweep will only be started if the initialization trigger is received after the previous pulsed sweep is complete.
+A new pulsed sweep will only be started if the initialization trigger is received after the previous pulsed sweep is complete.
 The event queue will output a new "109, Pulsed Sweep Complete" message once a pulsed sweep completes.

 ### Key Settings
 - **Start Current:** 20mA